Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/README.md

 };
 ```

-The matrix is a 2D set of data dimension 0 being the number of columns, dimension 1 being the number of rows.
-When writing to the memory tile, data is stored column major in the memory.
-The read access of matrix **A** is completely different as we read the data block by block, each block being a sub-matrix of the matrix multiplication of the API, and we read the blocks column major from the memory (dimension 0 then dimension 1).
-For the matrix **B** it will be the same except that the block reading will be done row major (dimension 1 then dimension 0). **C** Matrix is written block by block, column major.
-The following animated GIF gives you the order the various **A, B** and **C** blocks are read and written to memory
+Dimension 0 represents the number of columns; dimension 1 represents the number of rows.
+Write data for the memory tile in column-major order.
+Read **A** block-by-block, column‑major.
+Read **B**block‑by‑block, row‑major.
+Write **C** block‑by‑block, column‑major.

+The following GIF shows the read/write order for **A**, **B**, and **C** blocks:

 ![No Image!](images/FullMatrixDataAccess.gif)

-The data storage at kernel level is declared as 2D just to clarify the way it is stored but we use data pointers (essentially 1D data access) in the kernel code:
+Declare kernel‑level storage as 2D for clarity, even though you use 1D pointer access in code:

 ```cpp
 std::vector<uint32> DimAin = {